igrishaev/pg/doc/020-client.md

 and resources.

 The `as/index-by` reducer does it for you.
-It's a function that takes a row function and returs a bundle:
+It's a function that takes a row function and returns a bundle:

 ~~~clojure
 (pg/query conn "select * from users" {:as (as/index-by :id)})